parklab/SCAN2/README.md

 ```

 This SCAN2 object contains only VAF-based somatic mutation calls.
 For
-signature-based rescue, see `scan2 rescue`.
+signature-based rescue, see `scan2 rescue -h`.
 Further, this SCAN2 object
 will not contain indel calls because no cross sample filter was provided
 (see `scan2 config --help`, `--cross-sample-panel`).